Bliss. Strength. Love. Peace.

 My new challenge, or rather goal, is to make each day count.
 I desire to be spending my days productively and enjoyably as I sang in one of the songs in the videos' section of this website.
 (You can listen to it if you wish by clicking on the "video" link in the menu at the top of this website.)
 So far, I have identified reading, writing and playing the piano as my preferred ways of spending my days.

-Like I desire to be regularly posting an enlightening, entertaining and inspiring story in this lovely website of mine.
+Like I desire to be regularly posting an enlightening, entertaining and inspiring story in this lovely blog of mine.
 And do you know why I have mentioned reading as one of my other preferred way of spending my days?
 Because, as all great authors can testify, to be a skilful writer you have to be an avid reader as well.

 I am asking God to connect me to at least one destiny-builder who will believe in what I will be writing so much that he will hook me up to the executives of a global firm who will want to advertise their products or services in this website.
 And once I start earning, I will include travelling, public-speaking, movie-watching and song-production as my other preferred ways of spending my days.